antoniospg/UnityOcean/docs/OceanSimulation.md

 \pmb{x_f} = \pmb{x} + \lambda\pmb{D}(\pmb{x},t)
 $$

-The final result of applying the displacement vector in the origanal waves can be seen above:
+The final result of applying the displacement vector in the original waves can be seen above:

 ![](img/dispmap.gif)

-**Figure whatever**
+**Figure 4:** Simulation using horizontal displacement.

 ## Ocean effects